ndicks7864/space_war/README.md

 This project is distributed under the [MIT License](LICENSE.md).

 ## Acknowledgments

-- Thanks to [Jordan](https://github.com/johoule) and Nathan for doing the testing on Macs.
-- Thanks to [Max](https://github.com/DovahRahDoLu) for testing with wireless controllers on Windows.
+- Thanks Mr. Cooper for teaching us to code